 What was the first dish you cooked on your own, what is your first cooking memory?

-What are your favourite places to buy and enjoy food in Berlin?
+What are your favourite places to buy and enjoy food in Malta?

 What did you choose to share on eat in my kitchen and why?

-If you could choose one person to cook a meal for you, who and what would it be?
+If you could choose one person to cook a meal for, who and what would it be?